| |

 Aptly named Alumni Stadium at Stoeber Field for the outpouring of financial support from Thiel alumni, the facility – which opened with the Tomcats’ first game of the 2001 season against Capital University – was officially dedicated during Homecoming weekend on Saturday, Sept.
 29, 2001.
 Alumni Stadium envelops Stoeber Field, named after legendary Thiel coach Jack Stoeber.

-Some highlights of Alumni Stadium at Stoeber Field are the red brick entrance and ticket booth area, wrought iron fencing surrounding the stadium, a hospitality center which houses a memorabilia shop and concession stand, and seating for 1,400.
+Some highlights of Alumni Stadium at Stoeber Field are the red brick entrance and ticket booth area, a wrought iron gated entrance, a hospitality center which houses a memorabilia shop and concession stand, and seating for 1,400.

 The stadium is also the home for the Victory Bell, which was originally part of Ridgeway Hall, a farmhouse that was bought by the College in 1876 and enlarged in 1881 to be used for the dining hall.
 The bell was used to call students to meals and later to announce athletic victories.
 After Ridgeway Hall was razed in 1955, the bell was placed on its own stand near where it Ridgeway Hall stood until the mid-1970s.
 After that it was moved to the Passavant Center, where it was used to call students to worship.